-Guy Warner is a self-taught landscape painter working from his home studio in Winchcombe in the Gloucestershire Cotswolds.
+Guy Warner is a self-taught landscape painter working from Swift Studio, his studio-shop in Winchcombe in the Gloucestershire Cotswolds.
 He produces vibrant depictions of his local landscape, working mainly in oil on canvas.

 Guy was born in Birmingham, England in 1985 and he has been drawing and painting all his life.
-His career selling landscape paintings started in his teens, with little formal training, and has continued ever since.
+Guy's career selling landscape paintings started in his teens when he was lucky enough to be given studio space in the tack room of a tumbledown Victorian stable block owned by friends.

 "My artistic process begins when I set off along a footpath, leaving the town behind me and entering the lush, green embrace of nature.